Skip to main content

 LTCFS ITEM DEFINITION:

 Medication: A medication is a drug used to treat disease, symptoms, or injury that enters the body in the prescribed manner.
-The type of medications prescribed for the person can be brand name, generic, or over-the-counter (OTC).
+The type of medications prescribed for the person can be brand name, generic, or over the counter (OTC).
 A medication on the LTCFS must meet these three criteria:

 1. Approved by the U.S. Food and Drug Administration.